Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 ===========
 Before we start; make sure you have the necessary tooling for building rust contracts.
-The guide :ref:`setup_rust` will show you how to do this.
+The guide :ref:`setup_tools` will show you how to do this.
 Also make sure to have your favorite text editor setup for Rust.

 We also need to setup a new smart contract project.
 Follow the guide